nposdalj/PropaMod/README.md

 The PropaMod repository contains tools for modeling sound propagation for the purpose of marine animal density estimation.

-PropaMod is centered on three main steps, each associated with a particular script.
+PropaMod is centered on two main steps, each associated with a particular script.
 The user must enter their desired parameters in each.
 * Creating sound speed profiles with `makeSSP.m`
 * Modeling sound propagation with `bellhop_PropMod.m`